-The test uses 96-well microtitration plates sensitised by monoclonal antibodies specific to one of the antigenic determinants of adenovirus 3.
-This antibody is used to trap the virus as well as to purify it from lysate of the cells in which the virus was grown.
-The plate's odd columns (1, 3, 5, 7, 9 and 11) contain the virus, whereas the even columns (2, 4, 6, 8, 10 and 12) contain a lysate of bovine kidney cell line that was used as a substrate to propagate the virus.
-We thus have a genuine negative control to differentiate the specific anti-viral antibody from the antibodies directed against the antigenic determinants of the bovine kidney cells used for its replication.
-Using such a control reduces the number of false positives considerably.
+The test uses 96-well microtitration plates sensitised by purified BoHV-1 virus.
+The plate's odd columns (1, 3, 5, 7, 9 and 11) contain the virus, whereas the even columns (2, 4, 6, 8, 10 and 12) contain a control antigen.

-The test blood sera, plasma or milks are diluted in the buffer for dilution.
-The plate is incubated and washed, then the conjugate, a peroxidase-labelled anti-bovine IgGl monoclonal antibody, is added to the wells.
-The plate is then incubated a second time at 21°C +/- 3°C and washed again and the chromogen (tetramethylbenzidine) is added.
-This chromogen has the advantages of being more sensitive than the other peroxidase chromogens and not being carcinogenic.
-If specific adenovirus 3 immunoglobulins are present in the sample the conjugate remains bound to the microwell that contains the viral antigen and the enzyme catalyses the transformation of the colorless chromogen into a pigmented compound.
+The test blood sera and plasma are diluted in the dilution buffer.
+The milks samples are used undiluted.
+Sample are added to the plate which is then incubated and washed.
+The conjugate, protein G peroxidase-labelled, is added to the wells.
+The plate is incubated a second time at 21°C +/- 3°C. After the second incubation, the plate is washed again and the chromogen (tetramethylbenzidine) is added.
+This chromogen has the advantage of being more sensitive than the other peroxidase chromogens and not being carcinogenic.
+If specific BoHV-1 immunoglobulins are present in the test sera or milk the conjugate remains bound to the microwell that contains the viral antigen and the enzyme catalyses the transformation of the colorless chromogen into a pigmented compound.
 The intensity of the resulting blue colour is proportionate to the titre of specific antibody in the sample.
 The signal read off the negative control microwell is subtracted from that of the positive microwell sensitised by the viral antigen.

-It is possible to quantify the reactivity of an unknown serum on a scale ranging from 0 to ++++++.
+It is possible to quantify the reactivity of an unknown sample on a scale ranging from 0 to ++++++.